 - AWS CloudFormation

-Learn how to use Ansible to provision operating systems and network devices, deploy applications, and manage configuration
+Ansible Automation Platform can be used to provision operating systems and network devices, deploy applications, and manage configuration.

 IaC is an important part of implementing DevOps practices and continuous integration/continuous delivery (CI/CD).
 IaC takes away the majority of provisioning work from developers, who can execute a script to have their infrastructure ready to go.